thomhines/cinch/README.md

 ### Settings

 In order to use any of the setting below, just add them to the query string in the `<script>` or `<link>` tag, separated by the '&' character.
+All settings work for both JS and CSS type files.

 #### REQUIRED